qtumproject/qtumjs-wallet/README.md

 * Removed reactive data setters that are intended to trigger view updates, to make this a plain-old JavaScript module.
 * Each wallet instance is instantiated with a network explicitly.
 This allows simultaneous use of different networks.
 * TypeScript for type hinting.
+* Uses satoshi (1e8) as internal units
+  * Can represent up to ~90 million QTUM accurately.
+* Use [coinselect](https://github.com/bitcoinjs/coinselect) to select utxos.
+  * Taking into account the size of a transaction, and multiplies that by fee rate per byte.
+  * Uses blackjack algorithm, and fallbacks to simple accumulative.
+* Set tx relay fee automatically from fee rate reported by the network.

 # Examples